atxcowboy/megasearch/README.md

 Megasearch for Oobabooga TextUI is an extension that allows a user to search multiple search engines and include the output in the context.
 Initially we're using Google API or DuckDuckGo.

+As this is an Open Source project your PRs are very much welcome!

 ## Installation
 1. To install the plugin, copy the megasearch folder to the extensions folder.
 2. Open script.py and fill in your Google API Key as well as the CSE_ID.